ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Conditionals.md

 ### Boolean operators

-There aren't that many operators to use in conditional statements and most of them are pretty strait forward:
+There aren't that many operators to use in conditional statements and most of them are pretty straightforward:

     int a = 4;
     int b = 5;